 - inheriting a faulty gene that increases the risk

 - having a strong family history of breast cancer

-- If you have been diagnosed with breast cancer, you can order a copy of My Journey Kit, our free comprehensive resource for newly diagnosed women.
+- If you have been diagnosed with breast cancer, you can order a copy of My Journey Kit, our free information pack for newly diagnosed women.

-- Comprehensive statistics about breast cancer can also be found in Cancer Australia's Report to the Nation: Breast Cancer 2012
+- Comprehensive statistics about breast cancer can also be found in the Australian Institute of Health and Welfare’s publication, Cancer in Australia: an overview 2014 and Cancer Australia's Report to the Nation: Breast Cancer 2012.

 - For information on how to be 'breast aware' and look for any changes in your breasts, visit the Cancer Australia website.